peteroupc/URIUtility/api/com.upokecenter.util.URIUtility.md

 * `static String DirectoryPath(String uref)`<br>
- Extracts the scheme, the authority, and the path component (up to and including the last "/" in the path if any) from the given URI or IRI, using the IRIStrict parse mode to check the URI or IRI.
+ Extracts the scheme, the authority, and the path component (up to and including the last "/" in the path if any) from the specified URI or IRI, using the IRIStrict parse mode to check the URI or IRI.

 * `static String DirectoryPath(String uref,
  URIUtility.ParseMode parseMode)`<br>
- Extracts the scheme, the authority, and the path component (up to and including the last "/" in the path if any) from the given URI or IRI, using the given parse mode to check the URI or IRI.
+ Extracts the scheme, the authority, and the path component (up to and including the last "/" in the path if any) from the specified URI or IRI, using the specified parse mode to check the URI or IRI.

 * `static String EncodeStringForURI(String s)`<br>
  Encodes characters other than "unreserved" characters for URIs.